Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    This draft presents the specification of Live Media Ingest.
    Two profiles are defined, the first profile, CMAF ingest is based on fragmented MPEG-4 (fmp4).
 The second profile is based on MPEG DASH and HLS.
-The second profile uses a common media format that is similar to the one used in the format.
 Details on ingest of metadata markers, timed text, subtitles data are also included in the specification.

 ## Copyright Notice and Disclaimer ## {#CopyRights}

 Please review these documents